Peridot from the Past

 Peridot is often referred to as the evening emerald as it holds its colour in twilight more tenderly than true emeralds.
 With its gentle glow, early lapidaries pronounced peridot a good talisman against terrors of the night.

-To me, the Peridot Compass Necklace in the picture has something of an ancient feel to it, as if it belonged to a protector with a strong character and a kind heart.
+To me, this Peridot Compass Necklace has something of an ancient feel to it, as if it belonged to a protector with a strong character and a kind heart.